sebhildebrandt/koa-micro-ts/docs/AUTOROUTES.md

 async app.autoRoute(path.join(__dirname, '/routes'), '/api/v1');
 ```

+Have a look at `examples/src/example.ts` (especially line 95) and the directory
+`examples/src/routes` for a full example how to call .

 But how to set up the different methods (GET, PUT, DELETE, POST) and handle
 query params and body data?
 In the following chapter you see all examples: